Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Filter Capacity

 The UltraMax is compatible with the Standard and Elite filter (aka Long Last filter).
 They share a similar external design and are equally sturdy and easy to install.
 However, we went with the Elite because it can handle three times the amount of water.
-Given that the UltraMax’ reservoir has a 2550 ml capacity, you can refill it 178 times before a replacement is necessary.
+Given that the UltraMax’ reservoir holds 2550 ml or 0.7 gallon, you can refill it 178 times before a replacement is necessary.
 That’s about one reservoir per day over a period of six months.
 The Standard’s 40-gallon capacity would require very frequent replacement.

-Apart from its ability to reduce chlorine, the Elite is also certified to reduce lead, mercury, cadmium, and a number of other contaminants.
-We’re not sure if it’s thanks to its “pleated filter design”, but we could find no black specks in the filtered water after leaving it to sit for a few days.
-Therefore, this filter gained a higher score than the Standard filter, which repeatedly leaked materials in our tests.
+Apart from its ability to reduce chlorine, the Elite is also NSF certified to reduce lead, mercury, cadmium, and a number of other contaminants.
+We could find no black specks in the filtered water after leaving it to sit for a few days, and we thought this may be due to the ‘pleated filter design’.
+Therefore, this filter scored higher than the Standard filter, which repeatedly leaked materials in our tests.

 Parts of the Brita UltraMax 27 cup filter dispenser: the dispenser, reservoir, filter, and lid